 their peak of popularity.
 Another three major hits followed in

 Can Hear The Grass Grow

 This was the group's second release and their second Top 10 hit single.
 It fitted in with the psychedelic music that was becoming popular during 1967.
-Composer and group leader, Roy Wood, denied that it was drug-related, and said the song used sound images based on his book of adult fairy tales.
-Either way it was very popular, and it continued their success towards the next hit in September 1967 (song 75).
+Composer and group leader, Roy Wood, denied that it was drug-related, and said the song used lyrics and sound images based on his book of adult fairy tales.
+Either way it was very popular, and it continued their success towards the next hit in September 1967 (song 74).